-In Part 1 of the article “How the Caribbean can leverage the European Union’s quest to promote and develop a ‘Data Economy’” an overview was provided of the European Union’s vision for the development of an agile data economy.
-In Part 2 we will identify how the European strategy can be used in the Caribbean to drive digital transformation and perhaps create a new international services sector in the region.
+In Part 1 of our series on “How the Caribbean can leverage the European Union’s quest to promote and develop a ‘Data Economy’” we provided an overview of the European Union’s vision for the development of an agile data economy.
+In Part 2, let's talk about how the EU strategy can be used in the Caribbean to drive digital transformation and perhaps create a new international services sector in the region.

-In this article we will focus on two aspects to leveraging the European approach for a data economy:
+There are two specific areas of focus to consider when considering leveraging the European approach for a data economy:

-Mirroring the European approach to create a data economy in the Caribbean
+1. Mirroring the EU approach to creating a data economy in the Caribbean

-Depending on what is considered to be the “Caribbean market” the market size could be 18.5 or 28.5 or 285 million, depending on whether you take account of only the CARICOM block of countries, the CARIFORUM block or the Association of Caribbean States block of countries.
-Based on the EU figures that cloud provide a digital data economy of between €34.4 billion, €60 billion or 529.7 billion.
-Of course this is a simplistic calculation as factors such as ICT maturity, GDP, etc. would need to be considered.
+Depending on what is considered to be the “Caribbean market” the market size could be 18.5 or 28.5 or 285 million, depending on whether you take account of only the CARICOM block of countries, the CARIFORUM block, or the Association of Caribbean States.
+Based on the EU figures the cloud provides a digital data economy of between €34.4 billion, €60 billion, or 529.7 billion.
+Of course, this is a simple calculation as factors such as ICT maturity, GDP, etc. would need to be considered.
 However, it can be seen that the potential near-digital-data-market for the Caribbean will be of significant value to regional economies.

-As already outlined the EU has identified the need to significantly expand European cloud computing environment.
-Reliance on the current big cloud firms (which happen to be USA based) is regarded as a significant risk to the development of a European Data Economy.
+The EU has identified the need to significantly expand the European cloud computing environment.
+Reliance on the current big cloud firms (which happen to be USA-based) is regarded as a significant risk to the development of a European Data Economy.
 This presents a great opportunity for the Caribbean to utilize the current EPA with the EU to provide such services.

 If the Caribbean region can recognize that commercial cloud services provision presents a very significant opportunity to create a visionary Industry 4.0 knowledge sector, then a regional strategy must be developed covering technology, educational and legal requirements to avail of this opportunity.